akleroy/phangs_imaging_scripts/README.md

 3. **Post-Process (in CASA)** Process deconvolved data into science-ready data cubes.
 This stage includes merging with the total power and mosaicking.

-4. **Derive Products (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.
+4. **Derived Products (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.

 The simplest way to run these is to write two small scripts and do the following:

 1. Initialize CASA
 2. Run a script that initializes a `keyHandler` object pointed at your key directory (see below).
 Then use this keyHandler to initialize handler objects for uv data, imaging, and postprocessing.
-Optionally restrict thoe objects of interest for each handler to a subset of targets, array configurations, or lines.
+Optionally restrict those objects of interest for each handler to a subset of targets, array configurations, or lines.
 3. Inside the same script, run the main loop commands for each handler object.

 Then exit CASA and